emilbrodersen/2012-Federal-Election-Database/README.md

-﻿# 2012-Federal-Election-Database
+﻿# US Political Donations Analysis

-I'll practice some data analysis on the 2012 Federal Election Commission Database as shown in Wes McKinney's Python for Data Analysis
+I'll practice some data analysis on the Federal Election Commission Database on individual political contributions.